89Q12/M3E5/README.md

 # Home assistant

-For this part I'm using a modified version of this [assistant](https://github.com/ggeop/Python-ai-assistant).<br> All credits for the assistant goes to [ggeop](https://github.com/ggeop).
+For this part I'm using a modified version of this [assistant](https://github.com/ggeop/Python-ai-assistant).<br> All credits for the home assistant goes to [ggeop](https://github.com/ggeop).

-The assistant uses nltk, that means that if you write " what time is it" it will understand that you're asking for the current time :D
+The assistant uses nltk, that means that if you write "what time is it" it will understand that you're asking for the current time :D

 # Chatbot

-As I stated early I'm using Google's nmt but a modifed version by [daniel-kukiela](https://github.com/daniel-kukiela), the repo can be found [here](https://github.com/daniel-kukiela/nmt-chatbot).
+As I stated earlier I'm using Google's nmt but a modified version by [daniel-kukiela](https://github.com/daniel-kukiela), the repo can be found [here](https://github.com/daniel-kukiela/nmt-chatbot).
 All credits for the chatbot goes to Google and [daniel-kukiela](https://github.com/daniel-kukiela).

 # Examples

-Below you will find some examples, more will follow.
+Below you will find some examples.

 ## Here are some examples of the chatbot: